Keyboard shortcuts

 This is the bridge from “data” to “proof”: encode data as an MLE, verify properties via sum-check, bind via polynomial commitment.

-Here’s a perspective that clarifies many constructions.
+A perspective that clarifies many constructions:

 A multilinear polynomial $\tilde{f}$ has $2^n$ coefficients (the $c_S$ values in the monomial expansion $\sum_S c_S \prod_{i \in S} X_i$).
 These coefficients live in an abstract “coefficient space.”